PPM 6-22, Student Code

 In cases in which the hearing committee determines that the charge of academic dishonesty has not been proven, the faculty member shall rescind any reduced grade for academic dishonesty and shall evaluate and grade the student's performance in the course, examination, or academic assignment without consideration of the charge of academic dishonesty.

-12.1 Amendments to this Code may be proposed by the Board of Trustees, the President of the University, the Vice President for Student Affairs, the Provost, the Due Process Officer, the Faculty Senate, the WSUSA Student Senate, or by written petition of not less than two hundred and fifty (250) members of the University community.
+12.1 Amendments to this Code follow this process, rather than the process under PPM 1-20, except as outlined herein.
+Amendments may be proposed by the Board of Trustees, the President of the University, the Vice President for Student Affairs, the Provost, the Due Process Officer, the Faculty Senate, the Staff Advisory Council (SAC), the WSUSA Student Senate (WSUSA), or by written petition of not less than two hundred and fifty (250) members of the University community through a designated representative.

-12.5 The President shall, within sixty (60) working days of receiving the proposed amendment(s), recommend either proposal without change or a modified version thereof to the Board of Trustees.
+12.4 The President shall, after considering all feedback, approve or disapprove of the amendment(s), recommend any of the submitted proposals without change or a modified version thereof to the Board of Trustees, or return it to any stage with instruction for further consideration.

-12.6 The Board of Trustees shall, within sixty (60) working days of receiving the proposed amendment(s) from the President, act thereon.
-The Board of Trustees may approve or disapprove the amendment(s), or may approve the same with modifications as it deems necessary.
+12.5 The Board of Trustees shall may approve or disapprove the amendment(s), or may approve the same with modifications as it deems appropriate, or return it to any stage with instruction for further consideration.

 Creation Date: 4-20-77